-LPA Label MORPETH and adjacent settlements LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion MH09 Longhirst Hall Golf Club ⊗ There is a risk of leap- frog development from Morpeth and the Tyne and Wear conurbation. ✓ Development in this LPA would increase the risk of merger of Longhirst, Pegswood and Morpeth ✓ This LPA comprises open countryside for recreational (golf) uses and there is limited opportunity for strong, durable boundaries to prevent encroachment on the countryside. ✓ Expansive views across this low ridge above the steep wooded slopes of the R. Wansbeck contribute to the wider setting and character of Morpeth ✓ LPA MH09 Overall high contribution to Green Belt purposes.
+LPA Label MORPETH and adjacent settlements Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion MH09 Longhirst Hall Golf Club ○ There is a risk of leap- frog development from Morpeth and the Tyne and Wear conurbation. ✓ Development in this LPA would increase the risk of merger of Longhirst, Pegswood and Morpeth ✓ This LPA comprises open countryside for recreational (golf) uses and there is limited opportunity for strong, durable boundaries to prevent encroachment on the countryside. ✓ Expansive views across this low ridge above the steep wooded slopes of the R. Wansbeck contribute to the wider setting and character of Morpeth ✓ LPA MH09 Overall high contribution to Green Belt purposes.
 High contributions to the prevention of merger, encroachment on the countryside and impact on historic setting outweigh lower contribution to prevention of sprawl.
-MH10 Blubbery Wood ⊗ There is a risk of leap- frog development from Morpeth and the Tyne and Wear conurbation. × There is no risk of merger with other settlements ✓ Potential development adjacent to Hebron and expansion of built facilities associated with higher education at Cockle Park could increase the risk of encroachment on what is currently open countryside. © Expansive views to and from this high ridge contribute to the wider setting and character of Morpeth but views from the northern part of the LPA are screened by dense woodland and by being on the crest of the ridge ✓ LPA MH10 Overall high contribution to Green Belt purposes.
+MH10 Blubbery Wood ○ There is a risk of leap- frog development from Morpeth and the Tyne and Wear conurbation. × There is no risk of merger with other settlements ✓ Potential development adjacent to Hebron and expansion of built facilities associated with higher education at Cockle Park could increase the risk of encroachment on what is currently open countryside. ○ Expansive views to and from this high ridge contribute to the wider setting and character of Morpeth but views from the northern part of the LPA are screened by dense woodland and by being on the crest of the ridge ✓ LPA MH10 Overall high contribution to Green Belt purposes.
 High contribution to prevention of encroachment on the countryside outweighs lower contributions of sprawl, merger and impact on historic setting.
-MH11 The Cockles Solution State Notice Noti × There is no risk of merger with other settlements ✓ Potential development expansion of leisure facilities at Longhirst part of the LPA could risk encroachment on open S Expansive views across parts of this valley side contribute to wider setting and character but the north part has no relationship ✓ LPA MH11 Overall high contribution to Green Belt purposes.
+MH11 The Cockles ○ There is a risk of leap- frog development from Morpeth and the Tyne and Wear conurbation, which could take the form of × There is no risk of merger with other settlements ✓ Potential development expansion of leisure facilities at Longhirst part of the LPA could risk encroachment on open © Expansive views across parts of this valley side contribute to wider setting and character but the north part has no relationship ✓ LPA MH11 Overall high contribution to Green Belt purposes.
 High contribution to